alvidir/webcache/README.md

 cache:
   enabled: true
   timeout: 3600 # for how long a cached response is valid (s)
-  capacity: 32 # how many keys (rows) can store the cache
   methods:
     - GET # catch only responses of GET requests